dashed/personal-project-react/README.md

 ## Requirements

+//TODO: login page just on the front end??

 - Create a login page: a user landing on the page should be able to input a username and submit it.

+//TODO: api call with login info
+//TODO: use react router?
 - Once the user has logged in, they should be able to see two lists:
     - The most recent repositories (repos) that they have forked
     - their most recent pull requests.

+//TODO: open link in new tab?
 - Each of the forked repos should display the name of that repo as a link.
 When clicked, this should link to the base repo.

+//TODO: new api call?
 - Each of the pull requests should display the title of the pull request as a link.
 When clicked, this should link to that pull request.

+//TODO: conditional rendering (text colour?)
 - Each of the pull requests should have, in addition, a visual indicator for whether it is open, closed or merged.
 This could be colour coded, or just have the status in words next to it.

 ## Data Source